Austedo (deutetrabenazine) for the Treatment of Chorea, United States of America

 Austedo™ (deutetrabenazine) is a vesicular monoamine transporter 2 (VMAT 2) inhibitor indicated for the treatment of chorea associated with Huntington's disease.
 The drug was discovered and developed by Teva Pharmaceutical Industries.

-Teva's new drug application (NDA) for Austedo was accepted for review by the US Federal Drug Administration (FDA) in August 2015.
+Teva's new drug application (NDA) for Austedo was accepted for review by the US Food and Drug Administration (FDA) in August 2015.
 Teva received a complete response letter (CRL) from the FDA to examine the blood levels of certain metabolites in the patients.

 Teva resubmitted the NDA in October 2016 and received a Prescription Drug User Fee Act (PDUFA) goal date set for 3 April 2017.

 The FDA approved Austedo in April 2017 and provided orphan drug designation.

 Teva plans to launch Austedo in the US market by the end of April 2017.